yenceesanjeev/saasgeneralist.github.io/_posts/daily/2020-01-14-single-page-resume.md

 - Summary: 5 - 7 words
 - Past experience: 3 key points under a role, 7 - 9 words in a point
 - Awards, rewards & external validation
-- Showcase your work (Portfolio, Blog, GitHub)
+- Showcase yourd work (Portfolio, Blog, GitHub)
 - Educational qualification: 1 line.
 Include in header if you can
 - Significant certifications: Think twice before including that Udemy course
 - A headshot